cloud-ark/kubeplus/README.md

 **4. kubectl metrics**

-- ``kubectl metrics cr``: Provides metrics for a Custom Resource instance (number of sub-resources, number of pods, number of containers, number of nodes on which the pods run, total CPU and Memory).
+- ``kubectl metrics cr``: Provides metrics for a Custom Resource instance (count of sub-resources, pods, containers, nodes, total CPU and Memory).

-- ``kubectl metrics account``: Provides metrics for an account identity - user / service account. (number of custom resources, number of Deployments/StatefulSets/ReplicaSets/DaemonSets/ReplicationControllers, number of Pods, total CPU and Memory).
+- ``kubectl metrics account``: Provides metrics for an account identity - user / service account. (counts of custom resources, built-in workload objects, pods, total CPU and Memory).
 Needs server-side component.

-- ``kubectl metrics workflow`` (upcoming): Provides CPU/Memory metrics for all the Pods that are part of a workflow (direct and indirect descendants).
+- ``kubectl metrics workflow`` (upcoming): Provides CPU/Memory metrics for all the Pods that are descendants of a Service instance.

 **5. kubectl grouplogs**

-- ``kubectl grouplogs cr``:Provides logs for all the containers of a Custom Resource instance.
+- ``kubectl grouplogs cr``: Provides logs for all the containers of a Custom Resource instance.

 - ``kubectl grouplogs workflow``: Provides logs for all the containers of all the Pods that are part of the workflow defined by the provided Service instance.